Title: The Unexplainable

 "But what about Mama?!
 She'll be all alone!
 She'll be so sad if I were to die."

 Older Tsuna tilted his head at that, what was he supposed to say to something like that?
 It was not something he could answer without easily saying something wrong.
 And so he remained quiet.
 He remembered his own mother, a Nana from his own world, but she had passed away a long time ago due to a tragedy.
+There were also others he had met and seen over the years of his existence.
 His eyes peered once more over little Tsuna's body, examining it carefully, and searched for something that would give him an indication of what was happening to the little one.

 "Soul?"
 Little Tsuna narrowed his eyebrows in confusion.
 He didn't get it, not at all.
 But that didn't matter, he didn't need to know.
 As he thought it over, he looked over his older self and got an idea.
 It was stupid, but if it worked then perhaps he could die peacefully.
 "T-Then would you be able to keep Mama company?"

 This made the older one blink in surprise, pulling his hand away to stare.
 He clearly hadn't been expecting such a thing.
 "What?"

 "You can stay with Mama and do what I can't, right?"
 There was that desperately hopeful look in those eyes, eyes that the older one realized had been his own long ago when he had been talking to a certain person.
 Just talking to himself was bringing back memories that he didn't want to revisit, but it didn't matter anymore, he told himself.
 Everyone he once knew had already passed away.
 Well, anyone that was mortal.